Close Menu

 Starling Bank offers a free Starling Kite account for kids as young as six to as old as 15 in the UK.
 You can open this teen bank account online.

-Parents/guardians can set all sorts of controls over the accounts, including how much their children can spend to whether the account can be used online.
+Parents/guardians can set various controls over the accounts, including how much their children can spend and whether the account can be used online.

-There is an option to set a notification to you every time your children withdraw money.
+There is an option to set a notification for you every time your children withdraw money.
 So, you can keep your eyes on your kid’s money habits.

-Additionally, the bank also offers to earn 3.25% AER on this account.
+Additionally, the bank offers an interest rate of 3.25% AER on this account.
 You must keep in mind that the 3.25% applies to the first 5,000 Pounds in overall deposits within your current account.

 2. HSBC My Money/My Savings: (7-17)